CMakeLists.txt file contains a set of directives and instructions describing the project's source files and targets (executable, library, or both).

 When you create a new project, CLion generates CMakeLists.txt file automatically and places it in the project root directory.
 To open a project, you can point CLion to the top-level CMakeLists.txt and choose Open as Project.

-You can edit CMakeLists.txt files right in the Editor.
+You can edit CMakeLists.txt files right in the editor.
 Make sure to reload the project after editing.
-Automatic reload feature is disabled by default, you can turn it on by selecting the Automatically reload CMake project on editing checkbox in .
+Automatic reload feature is disabled by default, you can turn it on by setting the Automatically reload CMake project on editing checkbox in .

 CMakeLists.txt file templates